 The MOA project team was tasked to evaluate various transportation network alternatives to find a logical and efficient link between Academy Drive and Abbott Road that will safely accommodate increased vehicular, pedestrian, and bicycle traffic generated by the ADOT&PF's Seward Highway: O’Malley Road to Dimond Boulevard Project.

 The Academy/Vanguard Drives Area Traffic Circulation Improvements project began in late 2011.
 The first step of the Academy/Vanguard project was to define the problems to be solved and prepare a Concept Report that documents the public process, issues identified by the stakeholders, and conceptual alternatives to carry forward to the Design Study Report Phase.
 The Concept Report was presented to the MOA Planning & Zoning Commission in March of 2012.
 In March 2014, a Draft Design Study Report was completed followed by the 35% Design Drawings completed in October 2014.
-The 65% design is expected to be distributed for review by the spring of 2017.
+The 65% design was distributed for review in October 2018.
+The 95% design is anticipated to be completed by October 2019.